furrtek/SiliconRE/Konami/007232/README.md

 # Konami 007232

-* Role: Two channel 7-bit PCM player with variable pitch
  * Manufacturer: Oki
-* Die marking: 74000-015
-* Technology: CMOS gate array
+ * Type: Channeled gate array
+ * Die markings: 74000-015
+ * Function: Two channel 7-bit PCM player with variable pitch
-* Used on: Ajax, Aliens, Black Panther, Bottom of the Ninth, Chequered Flag, City Bomber, Crazy Cop, Crime Fighters, Cue Brick, Dark Adventure, Devastators, Devil World, Fast Lane, Gang Busters, Gradius II, Gradius III, Hot Chase, Hyper Crash, Kitten Kaboodle, Missing in Action, MX5000, S.P.Y., Salamander, Super Contra, Teenage Mutant Ninja Turtles, The Final Round, The Main Event, Vulcan Venture, WEC Le Mans 24
+ * Used in: Ajax, Aliens, Black Panther, Bottom of the Ninth, Chequered Flag, City Bomber, Crazy Cop, Crime Fighters, Cue Brick, Dark Adventure, Devastators, Devil World, Fast Lane, Gang Busters, Gradius II, Gradius III, Hot Chase, Hyper Crash, Kitten Kaboodle, Missing in Action, MX5000, S.P.Y., Salamander, Super Contra, Teenage Mutant Ninja Turtles, The Final Round, The Main Event, Vulcan Venture, WEC Le Mans 24

 The audio outputs are digital, external DACs are required.

 The PCM data can come from ROM or RAM.
 There are provisions for the host CPU to read and write to the RAM.

-The PCM data is unpacked.
-Each byte represents a 7-bit sample and a stop bit, in the form `sSSSSSSS`.
+Each PCM data byte is made of a 7-bit sample and a stop bit, in the form `sSSSSSSS`.

 # Registers